CormacKinsella/HGT_finder/README.md

 EXAMPLE

 # Notes
-- For 1000+ genomes, splitting up the input ftp list is recommended, with subsets run in parallel.
+- For 200+ genomes, splitting up the input ftp list is recommended, with subsets run in parallel.
 If splitting, first run:
 shuf ftp.list > ftp_shuffled.list
+Sequential assembly accessions often have similar size, if they are submitted together.
-Accessions of similar size are often depositied in sequence (mass assembly submission), shuffling will ensure a more similar workload for each job. split -l 100 ftp_shuffled.list
+Shuffling will ensure a more similar workload for each job. split -l 100 ftp_shuffled.list
 - Approximate run time (Intel® Xeon® Gold 6130 - 2.10GHz, 16 cores): 100 eukaryotic genomes in 1-2 days.
 - For best performance, work with all files within a compute environment/compute node.